2027 Spanish local elections: Electoral system

-Municipalities in Spain are local corporations with independent legal personality.
-They have a governing body, the municipal council or corporation, composed of a mayor, deputy mayors and the elected plenary assembly.
-Voting for the local assemblies is on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered and residing in the corresponding municipality and in full enjoyment of their political rights, as well as resident non-national European citizens and those whose country of origin allows Spanish nationals to vote in their own elections by virtue of a treaty.
+Voting for local assemblies and island councils is based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered and residing in the municipality or council and with full political rights (provided that they have not been deprived of the right to vote by a final sentence), as well as resident non-national European citizens, and those whose country of origin allows reciprocal voting by virtue of a treaty.

-Local councillors are elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of five percent of valid votes—which includes blank ballots—being applied in each local council.
-Councillors are allocated to municipal councils based on the following scale:
+Local councillors are elected using the D'Hondt method and closed-list proportional voting, with a five percent-threshold of valid votes (including blank ballots) in each constituency.
+Each municipality or council is a multi-member constituency, with a number of seats based on the following scale: